spunkygames/Sprunki-Retake/README.md

 # Sprunki Retake

 Sprunki Retake is a free online rhythm and music game where you create unique beats by strategically placing characters on a stage.
 Experiment with different combinations, unlock new sounds, and share your musical creations with the world!
-Play Sprunki Retake Now: [https://spunky.games/sprunki-retake](https://spunky.games/sprunki-retake)
+Play [sprunki-retake](https://spunky.games/sprunki-retake)

 ---